You now have your very first chance to purchase concert photography by Lou Brutus with the proceeds going to benefit Wounded Warrior Project.

 Before the performance, LB recorded an interview with Sam Loeffler and Dean Bernardini of Chevelle about the new album "Hats Off to the Bull" as well as other topics including a frank discussion on the state of the music industry.
 Lou also gave Pete Loeffler a copy of the book "Devil in the White City" which he had promised him on the air earlier this year.
 The book tells the story of the Chicago World's Fair and how the nation's first serial killer operated in its midst.

 Brutus also had major hang time with David Scotney, Johnny Salazar, Alan Quitman and Mike Tyranski of Janus who also hail from Chicago.

 A few of Lou's shots from the concert are below.
 See tons of his other concert shots here.

 The first portion of the day, the band holed up with LB in the SXM studios.
 A pic from the studio taken by the band's Joe Hottinger is to the left.
 The group recorded about half a dozen acoustic tracks including never before performed songs from their forthcoming new album "The Curious Case of...Halestorm."

-Then it was over to Atlantic Records for a small gathering of family and friends to watch their new tune "Here's To Us" peformed on Glee.
+Then it was over to Atlantic Records for a small gathering of family and to watch their new tune "Here's To Us" peformed on Glee.

-Of the evening Lou said, "It was humbling to be there with a band I love so much on such a special night.
+Of the night Lou said, "It was humbling to be with a band I love so much on such a special night.
 I'm just very sorry for the constant touching of Lzzy.
 I really, really am.
 Please don't break my thumbs again.
 I beg of you.
 Oh, God.
 It hurts so bad."